Your cookie preferences

 It’s important to think about where to place your 5G router.
 For a standard router, you’d want to keep it clear of electronic devices, large furniture and thick walls to help the Wi-Fi signal carry throughout your home.

-You'll want to position a 5G router where it can get the best 5G signal.
-Because it operates on higher frequencies, 5G can’t penetrate obstacles like 4G.
-So it’s best to test out a few locations, like on a window sill or upstairs.
+Because 5G operates on higher signal frequencies, it can’t penetrate obstacles like 4G.
+So it’s best to test out a few locations in your home, like on a window sill or upstairs.
 It’s also worth rotating your 5G router to see which angle picks up the best 5G signal once it's in position.

 If there’s an app available from your 5G broadband provider, it might be able to give you some additional insight as to where to place your 5G router in order to get the best signal.